As if you needed another reason to come volunteer in Mexico, these waterfalls will seal the deal.

 Ciudad Valles is a large area, filled with so many waterfalls, cenotes, caves, etc (which we get to in a minute), but you'll want to realize that everything is very far away.
 Plan on traveling 40 minutes or longer to each each of the waterfalls from the city center (Zona Centro).
 We have more information about how to get around to each of the falls below.

 We also have info on where to stay, since this area is just enormous.
 It's very important to realize how spread out everything is, so you can budget time to travel to each attraction for each day you are here, instead of planning on seeing all the waterfalls in a single day.

 The Ciudad Valles is a huge area (about 200 miles long) so there is a lot to see and a lot of waterfalls to explore — but here are a few of our favorites:

 Cascadas de Micos

 Here, you’ll rent a life jacket and jump right into the first waterfall, only to realize that a pounding, 80-foot waterfall is right next to you.
 That waterfall pools into a series of smaller waterfalls you can climb up and jump off of, plus a few rope swings and deep pools to swim in.
+There is also a large lake area that is just the best to hang out in if you want to relax and just float around, plus a little side waterfall to explore.
 So.
 Fun.

 Cost: 30 pesos + 30 pesos for a life jacket (life jacket is required).